wheelnext/wheelnext/docs/proposals/pepxxx_wheel_variant_support.md

 The order of variant properties is defined first by the order of namespaces, then the order of features in the namespace and then the order of property values in a feature.

 The order of namespaces is defined by `default-priorities.namespace`.
-The order of features in a namespace is defined by `default-priorities.feature`.
+The order of features in a namespace is initially defined by
+`default-priorities.feature`.
 Features not listed in `default-priorities.feature` are appended from their order in the variant provider output.
 Similarly, the order of property values in a feature is defined by their order in `default-priorities.property`, missing properties are appended from their order in the variant provider output.